taylor-jones/DevDows/README.md

 #### I have no affiliation with DevDocs.

-## To use, just download and run the .exe.
+## To use, just download, extract (and place the extracted folder wherever you want), and run the .exe.